annadiarov/seq2HLAallele/README.md

 conda activate seq2hla
 pip install -r requirements.txt
 ```
-Make sure your computer has installed blast tools.
+Make sure your computer has installed Blast tools.
 If not, you can install it by:
 ```bash
 sudo apt install ncbi-blast+
 ```
 ### Download databases
-You have to download the HLA sequence database and the HLA frequencies database
+Before using the package, you have to download the:
+- HLA sequence database
+- HLA frequencies database
-before using the package.

 The database files should be under the `databases/` folder with the following
 structure: